trueos/pcbsd/src-qt5/docs/desktops.rst

 This screen can be used to customize the location, size, alignment, and theme of an existing panel and to add ("+") or delete ("-") additional panels.
 Panels must be aligned along a screen edge, opposite screen edges in the case of two panels, and may have any width, color, or transparency.
-Use the "Location" drop-down menu to set the location of the panel and the "Size" and "Color" options to set the panel width and color.
+Use the "Location" drop-down menu to set the location of the panel which can be "Top", "Bottom", "Left", or "Right".
+The "Size" can be used to specify the panel width in pixels and the length as a percentage.
+The "Alignment" drop-down menu can be used to center the panel on the edge or pin it to one of the corners.
 If you would like the panel to be hidden unless the mouse is hovered over it, check the box "Auto-hide Panel".
+Use the "Custom Color" option to fine-tune the panel color.

 Once a panel's appearance has been configured, plugins can be added by clicking "Plugins" then the "+" button and selecting a plugin from the list that appears.
 Similarly, clicking the "-" button will remove the selected plugin, and the arrow buttons can be used to move the location of the plugin on the panel.
 The top of the